readingcapital/readingcapital.github.io/volume-1/chapter-03-04-transition.md

 important capital of the world.
 I can try to help people in the Third World and thus if I am Bono from U2 or Bill Gates I cannot have enough money because there is so much poverty – just to counter the accusation that I want to spread only negative judgements about the point of view of rich people.
-No they have sometimes, often, maybe more often than workers, maybe less often than workers – I don’t know and don’t want to measure it – that what commonly is referred to as best intentions.
+No, they have sometimes, often, maybe more often than workers, maybe less often than workers – I don’t know and don’t want to measure it – that what commonly is referred to as best intentions.